Research

 • See our benchmarking paper in JAMIA, in collaboration with Prof. Tian at Stanford University.

-2. Creating GenAI agentic processes to streamline clinical learning and research.
+2. Creating GenAI agentic processes to streamline clinical learning, research, and practice.

-3. Advancing AI technologies to build equitable LHS units.
+3. Advancing AI technologies to build equitable LHS units for achieving health equity.

 • See our ML-LHS simulation paper published by Nature.